Sea turtles have swum the world's oceans for more than 150 million years, since before the dinosaurs.

 Which Breeds Inhabit the Island? #

-Mallorca is known to have two species living here on the island, the ‘Loggerhead’ and the ‘Silly’ turtle.
+Mallorca has two species living off the island’s coast, the ‘Loggerhead’ and the ‘Silly’ turtle.

 The Loggerhead can be found in the Atlantic, Pacific and Indian oceans, as well as our very own Mediterranean Sea.
 In fact, it's one of the most common turtles inhabiting the waters around Spain and the Balearic Islands.
 On average, adult specimen weigh around 135 kilograms and their shells are a beautiful combination of yellow and brown.